-3341 British Novel I

-4 credits

-A survey of the British novel from its beginnings in the 17th century through the 18th century and romantic periods.
-Students address the social, intellectual, and historical contexts of significant works as well as the themes and developing form of the novel.
-Humanities.

-Prerequisite: English 2213.
-Offered in alternate years.

 3342 British Novel II

 4 credits

 A survey of the British novel from the Victorian era to the present day.
 Students address the social, intellectual, and historical contexts of significant works as well as the themes and continuing development of the form of the novel.

-Humanities.

-Prerequisite: English 2213.
-Offered in alternate years.
+Prerequisite: English 2213 or permission of instructor.

+Textual Analysis.

-3343 American Novel
+3343 The American Novel

 4 credits

-A survey of American novels from its inception, Brockden Brown's Wieland, to the present day.
-Topics addressed include social, intellectual, and historical contexts as well as theme and the developing form of the novel.
-Humanities.
+This course surveys American novels from it inception, Charles Brockden Brown's Wieland, to the present day.
+Topics addressed include social, intellectual, and historical contexts, as well as theme and the developing form of the novel.
+Prerequisite: English 2213 or permission of instructor.

-Prerequisite: English 2213.
-Offered in alternate years.
+Textual Analysis.

 3350 Shakespeare

 4 credits

 A survey of Shakespeare's major poetic and dramatic works.
 In addition to background on Shakespeare's life and the Elizabethan theatre, the early portion of the course covers the narrative poem Venus and Adonis and the Sonnets.
 The remainder of the course is dedicated to the study of major comedies from Love's Labors Lost to The Tempest, history plays from Richard II to Henry V, and the major tragedies.

-Humanities.

-Prerequisite: English 2213.
+Prerequisite: English 2213 or permission of instructor.

+Textual Analysis.
 Cross-listed with Theatre Arts 3350.

 3360 Chaucer

 4 credits

 An examination of The Canterbury Tales, Troilus and Criseyde, and the minor poems as well as focus on the influence of continental authors on Chaucer's works.

-Humanities.

-Prerequisite: English 2213.
-Offered in alternate years.

-3363 Major Figures and Groups I (British)
+Prerequisite: English 2213 or permission of instructor.

+3362 Austen

 4 credits

-An intensive study of the work of a major British writer or related group of writers.
-Humanities.

-Prerequisite: English 2213.

-3364 Major Figures and Groups II (American)

-4 credits

-An intensive study of the work of a major American writer or related group of writers.
-Humanities.

-Prerequisite: English 2213.

-ENG 3381 Fiction

-4 credits

-A study of British or American Fiction, either in the novel or short story as a type of literary expression.

-Humanities.
+A study of Jane Austen's novels and juvenilia with special focus on the place of women in regency society and Austen's place in the history of the novel in English.

-Prerequisite: English 2213.
+Prerequisite: English 2213 or permission of instructor.

+Textual Analysis.